einbahnstrasse/MUS218A-Soundscapes-FA2025/schedule.md

 * reverb profiles and automation

 #### Assignments
+* Begin collecting a folder of audio samples to use next week.
+See the upcoming [Micromontage Etude Assignment](https://einbahnstrasse.github.io/MUS218A-Soundscapes-FA2025/assignments/micromontage-field-recording-etude/#step-1-source-material){:target="_blank"} for more information.
 * [XLR Cable Coiling (due at the start of Week 5)](/MUS218A-Soundscapes-FA2025/assignments/xlr-cable-coiling/){:target="_blank"}

 #### Terms, Concepts, Objects, Shortcuts